 Please find another job opportunity if at all possible, even if it requires a little more effort or patience.

-The Most Common Situation – Dating a Coworker You Met At Work
+Situation 3 (Most Common) – Dating a Coworker You Met At Work

 Let’s get into it.